-Best Memoir to Make You Laugh and Cry on the Same Page: Bloom: Finding Beauty in the Unexpected, Kelle Hampton.
-Life changed in an instant for Kelle Hampton when her second child was unexpectedly born with Down Syndrome.
-In Bloom, she relates the grief–and the joy–that little Nella brought her.
+Best Memoir to Make You Laugh and Cry on the Same Page: Life changed in an instant for Kelle Hampton when her second child was unexpectedly born with Down Syndrome.
+In Bloom, she relates the grief--and the joy--that little Nella brought her.
+More info →

-Best Young Adult: The Fault in Our Stars, John Green.
-Quirky, charming, heartbreaking.
-The title riffs Shakespeare–appropriate for this story of teenage star-crossed lovers (and cancer patients).
+Best Young Adult: Quirky, charming, heartbreaking.
+The title riffs Shakespeare--appropriate for this story of teenage star-crossed lovers (and cancer patients).
 16-year-old narrator Hazel is smart, funny, and sincere, and she tells a great story.
+More info →

-Best Inspiration for New Year’s Resolutions: Happier at Home: Kiss More, Jump More, Abandon a Project, Read Samuel Johnson, and Other Experiments in the Practice of Everyday Life, Gretchen Rubin.
-In this follow-up to The Happiness Project, Rubin spends 9 months (beginning in September, the “new January,”) deliberately fostering a warmer, happier home life.
-(I borrowed my New Year’s goal to celebrate special breakfasts from this book.)
+Best Inspiration for New Year's Resolutions: In this follow-up to The Happiness Project, Rubin spends 9 months (beginning in September, the "new January,") deliberately fostering a warmer, happier home life.
+(I borrowed my New Year's goal to celebrate special breakfasts from this book.)
+More info →

-Best Paradigm Changer: All the Money in the World: What the Happiest People Know About Getting and Spending by Laura Vanderkam.
-Surprisingly, people are shockingly bad at predicting what will make them happy, and the way they spend their money is no exception.
+Best Paradigm Changer: Surprisingly, people are shockingly bad at predicting what will make them happy, and the way they spend their money is no exception.
 It turns out, money can buy a little bit of happiness, if spent wisely.
 Vanderkam explores how happy people strategically spend (and give) to build the kind of life they want–for themselves, and for others.
+More info →

 What were your favorite new books in 2012?